CREDIT COUNSELING SERVICES. . .

 eradicate heavy credit debt, but the consumer may want to explore all other

 possibilities prior to entering a program.
-The companies are called credit ‘counseling”
+The companies are called credit

-services because they do provide counseling.
-You may find other strategies for
+‘counseling” services because they do provide counseling.
+You may

-dealing with your debt situation than entering the program.
-If enrolling in the
+find other strategies for dealing with your debt situation than entering the

-service seems the most appropriate way to deal with your credit difficulties do
+program.
+If enrolling in the service seems the most appropriate way to deal

-be aware of the potential consequences when you seek a home loan in the future.
+you seek a home loan in the future.

 Closing Credit Accounts